 Cons: Cannot use the sync feature which syncs your Windows settings across multiple devices, Find My Device feature doesn’t work, Cloud Clipboard, Windows TImeline, etc

 Did you find this guide helpful?
 Let us know in the comments below.
-You can read our detailed Windows 11 coverage to keep yourself updated.
+You can read our useful Windows 11 guides to keep yourself updated.